CultivateHQ/cultivateHQ.com/source/posts/2018-01-03-elixir-distillery-umbrella-docker.html.md

   version: Application.spec(:phoenix_app, :vsn)
 ```

-Following the distillery guide for Phoenix, we need to build the release, wich requires the static assets to be built.
+Following the distillery guide for Phoenix, we need to build the release, which requires the static assets to be built.
 In `paraguas/apps/phoenix_app/assets` run:

 ```bash
 $ npm install